What are you looking for in an email marketing service? Great price? Powerful features? Simplicity? How about all three?

-One of Sendinblue’s main USPs is a great Free plan that lets you have unlimited contacts.
-In fact, you can grow your lists as big as you like on all Sendinblue plans.
-Some people argue that that makes Sendinblue one of the best value email marketing services out there.
+One of Brevo’s main USPs is a great Free plan that lets you have unlimited contacts.
+In fact, you can grow your lists as big as you like on all Brevo plans.
+Some people argue that makes Brevo one of the best value email marketing services out there.

 That’s maybe true if you want to grow huge subscriber lists at low cost.
-But Moosend starts off much cheaper than Sendinblue’s cheapest paid plan.
+But Moosend starts off much cheaper than Brevo’s cheapest paid plan.
 And it’s much better money for features like A/B testing and marketing automation.
-Sendinblue is quite expensive before you unlock these features.
+Brevo is quite expensive before you unlock these features.

 Moosend vs. Constant Contact

 At first glance it may seem like there is not much to choose between Moosend and Constant Contact on an entry-level price.
 They’re both super affordable and share a reputation for being very easy to use.
 That makes them ideal of anyone getting started with email marketing.